 With a bit of work this can be extended to almost all recursive uses of integration by parts.
 Even cases such as $\int \cos(x)e^x dx$ where a derivative of zero does not occur.
-You can find many more examples on the Internet and Wikipeida.
+You can find many more examples on the web.